hamid-martinez/LARC/README.md

 <p align="justify"> The second part is the electrical, where the circuit for the main robot and the conveyor, as well as the components necessary to build it can be found. </p>

 <p align="justify"> The last part consists of the code.
-The code is structured in classes, each class handles a specifc task for the robot.
+The code is structured in classes, each class handles a specific task for the robot.
 Inside it also has the main arduino code for the robot and the main python files for the conveyor and the robot.</p>

 # Robot and conveyors overview